l00nix/lanyon/_includes/content_putting-it-all-together.md

 ![limcluster_build5](/images/limcluster_build/limcluster5.png)

 ## Software Build
-Since I wanted to use Rancher to manage the cluster, I also prepared an [Intel based UP 4000 Board ](https://up-board.org/up-4000/)and installed Ubuntu 22.04 and Rancher 2.5 on it (more on the Rancher install further down).
+Since I wanted to use Rancher to manage the cluster, I also prepared an [Intel based UP 4000 Board](https://up-board.org/up-4000/){:target="_blank"} and installed Ubuntu 22.04 and Rancher 2.5 on it (more on the Rancher install further down).
 I set this up as the ‘clustercontroller’ – 10.0.0.200.
 All the management of the cluster (Rancher, Ansible) is done from the clustercontroller node.

 So, for the most part to install the cluster software I followed NetworkChuck’s video tutorial ["i built a Raspberry Pi SUPER COMPUTER!! // ft.
 Kubernetes (k3s cluster w/ Rancher)"](https://www.youtube.com/watch?v=X9fSMGkjtug).
 I wanted to automate the cluster build as much as I could, so where possible I created Ansible scripts.
-But first, I needed to install [Raspberry Pi OS](https://www.raspberrypi.com/software/) on the cluster nodes.
+But first, I needed to install [Raspberry Pi OS](https://www.raspberrypi.com/software/){:target="_blank"} on the cluster nodes.

 {:start="1"}
 1. Imaging